SocialiteProviders/Manager/README.md

 **You must call this before you run any Socialite methods.**

-## Accessing the Access Token Response Body
+## Getting the Access Token Response Body

 Laravel Socialite by default only allows access to the `access_token`.
 Which can be accessed via the `\Laravel\Socialite\User->token` public property.
 Sometimes you need access to the whole response body which